 Dry mounting is the process used to adhere prints or artwork to a rigid backing (substrate) before they can be framed.
 Choosing the right substrate to mount your new Giclée print on will influence how long your print will remain looking its best.
 The more rigid the substrate, the better your print will cope with any temperature or humidity fluctuations.

 The gold standard for dry mounting, Dibond® or commonly known as Aluminium Composite Panel (ACP) combines two 0.3 mm aluminium surface layers that sandwich a polyethylene core.
 This premium option is the choice of professional photographers and museums.
 Generally the most expensive, however offers the most stability and durability over a long period of time.

 Gator Board or KAPA®mount (Aluminium Lined Foamed Core Board)

 A very close second yet slightly more cost effective is KAPA®mount, an aluminium lined foam core board that has excellent warp resistance when compared to standard paper lined foam core.
 Used by professional artists and

 photographers and is considered an exhibition grade framing around the word, the aluminium lining will ensure your print stays flat for many years to come.

 Foam Core Board

 Foam core is the cheapest and the most common option suggested by framers and can come in multiple widths (5mm and 10mm being the most common).
-We recommend avoiding foam core for any prints larger than 60cm x 80cm as prints larger than this are more likely to warp over time.
+We recommend avoiding light-weight foam core for any prints larger than 60cm x 80cm as prints larger than this are more likely to warp over time.
 Foam core is a great option for smaller prints, we'd highly recommend using a denser foam core for larger prints to ensure your prints maintains its integrity over time.
 If you're unsure, please don't hesitate to contact us for support.